MicrosoftDocs/dynamics365smb-docs-pr.en-ca/business-central/ui-work-general-journals.md

     If you did not check the **Save Unit Amount** field when you used the **Save as Standard Item Journal** function job, then the **Unit Amount** field on lines that are inserted from the standard journal is automatically filled with the item's current value, copied from the **Unit Cost** field on the item card.

     > [!NOTE]
     > If you selected the **Save Unit Amount** or **Save Quantity** fields, you should now make sure the inserted values are correct for this particular inventory adjustment before you post the item journal.

     If the inserted item journal lines contain saved unit amounts that you do not want to post, you can quickly adjust it to the current value of the item as follows.

-6. Select the item journal lines you want to adjust, and then choose the **Recalculate Unit Amount** action.
+5. Select the item journal lines you want to adjust, and then choose the **Recalculate Unit Amount** action.
 This will update the Unit Amount field with the current unit cost of the item.
-7. Choose the **post** action.
+6. Choose the **post** action.

 ## <a name="to-renumber-document-numbers-in-journals"></a>To renumber document numbers in journals

 To make sure that you do not receive posting errors because of the document number order, you can use the **Renumber Document Numbers** function before you post a journal.

 In all journals that are based on the general journal, the **Document No.** field is editable so that you can specify different document numbers for different journal lines or the same document number for related journal lines.

 If the **No. Series** field on the journal batch is filled, then the posting function in general journals requires that the document number on individual or grouped journal lines be in sequential order.
-To make sure that you do not receive posting errors because of the document number order, you can use the **Renumber Document Numbers** function before you post the journal.
+Just choose the **Renumber Document Numbers** action, and relevant **Document No.** fields are then updated.
 If related journal lines were grouped by document number before you used the function, they will remain grouped but may be assigned a different document number.

 This function also works on filtered views.

 Any renumbering of document numbers will respect related applications, such as a payment application that has been made from the document on the journal line to a vendor account.
 Accordingly, the **Applies-to ID** and **Applies-to Doc.
 No.** fields on the affected ledger entries may be updated.

+### <a name="to-renumber-documents-in-journals"></a>To renumber documents in journals

 The following procedure is based on the **General Journal** page, but applies to all other journals that are based on the general journal, such as the **Payment Journal** page.